Ulysses Guimarães: Childhood and youth

 Ulysses Silveira Guimarães was born in the village of Itaqueri da Serra, today a district of Itirapina, which was then part of Rio Claro, São Paulo State.
-He had an active academic life, participating in the Centro Acadêmico XI de Agosto (August XI Academic Center) and exercising vice president of the União Nacional dos Estudantes.
-Guimarães has graduated in Law and Social Sciences, at the School of Law of University of São Paulo (USP).
+He had an active academic life, participating in the Centro Acadêmico XI de Agosto (August XI Academic Center) and held the position of vice president of the União Nacional dos Estudantes (National Union of Students).
+Guimarães studied and graduated with a degree in Law and Social Sciences, at the School of Law of University of São Paulo (USP).

 Professional life

 He was a teacher for several years at the Mackenzie University School of Law, where he eventually became Professor of Public International Law.
 He taught Municipal Law at the Law Faculty of Itu, and Constitutional Law at the Law School of Bauru.
 He specialized in Tax Law.
 Ulysses Guimarães worked at Santos Futebol Clube, starting on January 10, 1941.
 In 1942, he was appointed chief executive of the club's offices in São Paulo, a position he took back in 1945.
 In 1944, he was elected vice president of the club.

 He was elected state deputy for São Paulo, for Constituent Assembly of 1947, by the Social Democratic Party (PSD).
 Since then, Guimarães was elected for the role of federal deputy for the State for eleven consecutive terms from 1951 to 1995 (not having finished the last term).

 Guimarães held the Ministry of Industry and Trade at the office of Tancredo Neves, during the short parliamentary experience in Brazil (1961-1962).
 He initially welcomed the military takeover of 1964, but soon moved to the opposition.
 With the introduction of bipartisanship (1965), he joined the Brazilian Democratic Movement, of which he would be vice president and then president.
 He was president of the Latin American Parliament from 1967 to 1970.